 - It keeps your data safe from hacks.
 E2EE means fewer parties have access to your unencrypted data.
-Even if hackers compromise the servers where your data is stored (e.g. Yahoo mail hack), they cannot decrypt your data because the does not possess the decryption keys.
+Even if hackers compromise the servers where your data is stored (e.g., the Yahoo mail hack), they cannot decrypt your data because they do not possess the decryption keys.

 - It keeps your data private.
 If you use Gmail, Google can know every intimate detail you put in your emails, and it can save your emails even if you delete them.
 E2EE gives you control over who reads your messages.